bbqkees/vbus-arduino-domoticz/README.md

 Transfer of data via ethernet to Domoticz home automation software.

 ## What does it do?
-This sketch reads the VBus data and depending on the format of the controller decodes the data and puts in in variables.
+This sketch reads the VBus data and depending on the format of the controller decodes the data and puts it in variables.
 You can then send the values via HTTP GET requests to Domoticz (Or do whatever you want with it).

 ## Controller support